pkindt/WirelessEye/README.md

     1. Copy te CSIServer_ng folder to the Raspi
     2. In the CSIServer_ng folder, type `make`.
     3. Run the CSI server by the command `./CSIServer`
-    4. It is recommended to configure Nexmon and run the CSI Server at startup of the Raspberry Pi.
+    4. (Optional) It is recommended to configure Nexmon and run the CSI Server at startup of the Raspberry Pi.
-    We recommend using rc.local.
-See [here](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-1-rclocal) for how to do this.
+       See [here](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/method-1-rclocal) for more installation how to do this.
+       We recommend using the following script, which you can place into your home directory:
+       ```
+       #!/bin/bash
+       if [ "$#" -ne 2 ]
+       then
+       echo "usage: ./scan_wifi.sh channel bandwith"
+       echo "e.g.: ./scan_wifi.sh 1 20"
+       exit 1
+       fi

+       rfkill unblock wlan
+       ifconfig wlan0 up

+       #command (mostly) according to: https://github.com/seemoo-lab/nexmon_csi/
+       iw phy phy0 interface add mon type monitor

+       ifconfig mon up

+       #command (mostly) according to: https://github.com/seemoo-lab/nexmon_csi/.
+One spatial stream, one core.
+       nexutil -Iwlan0 -s500 -l50 -b -v`makecsiparams -c $1/$2 -N 1 -C 1`
+       ```
+       Safe this script as <i>scan_wifi.sh</i> in your home-directory (e.g., /home/pi) and make it executable using the follwing command:
+       ```
+       chmod +x scan_wifi.sh
+       ```
+       You can now make nexmon capture e.g., on channel 1 using a bandwith of 20 MHz as follows.
+       ```
+       ./scan_wifi.sh 1 20
+       ```
+       To make Nexmon start capturing during startup and to start the CSI server, put the following two lines into your file <i>/etc/rc.local</i> (we recommend putting this code towards the end of the file, right before the last line containing <i>exit</i>):
+       ```
+       /home/pi/scan_wifi.sh 1 20
+       /home/pi/WirelessEye/CSIServer_ng/CSIServer &
+       ```
+       This code assumes that scan_wifi.sh lies in <i>/home/pi</i> and the CSI Server in <i>/home/pi/WirelessEye/CSIServer_ng</i>.
+Adjust these paths if necessary.

-5. Compiling and Running WirelessEye Studio
+5. Compiling and Running WirelessEye Studio on your PC/laptop
    1. In the folder `WirelessEye`, type `make`
    2. Run WirelessEyeStudio by typing `./WirelessEye`
+   3. (Optional) It is possible to also run this directly on the Raspberry Pi.
+For this purpose, you need to install the QT library developer package onto your Raspberry Pi:
+      ```
+      apt install qtbase5-dev
+      ```
 # Using WirelessEye Studio #

 You can find a good overview on the functionality provided by WirelessEye in our paper.